sjspielman/alignment_filtering/README.md

 alignment_filtering
 ===================

-This repository contains materials used for the manuscript, "Limited utility of residue masking for positive-selection inference" by Stephanie J. Spielman, Eric T. Dawson, Claus O. Wilke.
+This repository contains materials used for the manuscript, Limited utility of residue masking for positive-selection inference Stephanie J. Spielman; Eric T. Dawson; Claus O. Wilke Molecular Biology and Evolution 2014;
+doi: 10.1093/molbev/msu183

 Please direct all questions to Stephanie, at stephanie.spielman@gmail.com (or stephanie.spielman@utexas.edu).

 Description of directories and contents as follows.